Roblibs/rovservo/README.md

 Rover with servo motor instances

 # Limitations
+- cannot insert a model at its default position, so that editing creates a new offset, and not possible to adjust in editor as elements move separately
 - including a model with a plugin have no way to identify the plugin
 - the name goes back to the global model's name
 - adding a plugin does not override the original but results in plugins duplications